0LNetworkCommunity/documentation/docs/validators/governance-tx.md

 script {
   // THIS IS A TEMPLATE GOVERNANCE SCRIPT
   // you can generate this file with commandline tools:
-  // `libra move framework governance --output-dir --framework-local-dir` use diem_framework::diem_governance;
+  // `libra move framework governance --script-dir --framework-local-dir` use diem_framework::diem_governance;
   use std::vector;